-Application and initial license fee [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), temporary license (if granted) pending completion and review of licensure application at next board meeting, and initial license (if granted)]\$400.00 (\$250.00 for persons holding a current T-2 license) Application and initial license fee for persons holding a valid Letter of Qualification issued by a Member State of the Interstate Medical Licensure Compact\$325.00 Update of expired application and initial license fee pursuant to paragraph 4(a)(vii) of these rules [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), temporary license (if granted) pending completion and review of licensure application at next board meeting, and initial license (if granted)]\$400.00 Application to convert from public health emergency licensure exemption to full, unrestricted physician licensure (pursuant to Ch.
+Application and initial license fee [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), temporary license (if granted) pending completion and review of licensure application at next board meeting, and initial license (if granted)].....\$400.00

+(\$250.00 for persons holding a current T-2 license)

+Application and initial license fee for persons holding a valid Letter of Qualification issued by a Member State of the Interstate Medical Licensure Compact\$325.00 Update of expired application and initial license fee pursuant to paragraph 4(a)(vii) of these rules [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), temporary license (if granted) pending completion and review of licensure application at next board meeting, and initial license (if granted)]\$400.00 Application to convert from public health emergency licensure exemption to full, unrestricted physician licensure (pursuant to Ch.
 1, Sec.
-7(d)(i)(D) of these Rules) and initial license fee [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), temporary license (if granted) pending completion and review of licensure application at next board meeting, and initial license (if granted)]\$165.00 Paper form license application processing fee\$50.00 Annual renewal of license (including administrative license) \$155.00 Paper form renewal application-processing fee\$25.00 License renewal grace period surcharge: \$100.00 Conversion of administrative, emeritus or inactive license to full, active status [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary) and license (if granted) through June 30 th] Reactivation of license [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), and license (if granted) through-June 30th]\$250.00 Reinstatement of license [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), and license (if reinstatement is granted)] [Costs may also be imposed in addition to the reinstatement fee.]
-Inactive license, conversion to (one-time fee) Inactive license renewal First-year residency training license ("T-1" license) \$25.00 Second-year residency training license ("T-2" license) Residency training license ("T-2" license) renewal Volunteer license\$15.00
+7(d)(i)(D) of these Rules) and initial license fee [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), temporary license (if granted) pending completion and review of licensure application at next board meeting, and initial license (if granted)]\$165.00 Paper form license application processing fee\$50.00 Annual renewal of license (including administrative license)\$155.00 EXCEPTION: Annual renewal of physician licenses for the period July 1, 2025 to June 30, 2026, shall be:\$10.00 Paper form renewal application-processing fee\$25.00 License renewal grace period surcharge:\$100.00 Conversion of administrative, emeritus or inactive license to full, active status [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary) and license (if granted) through June 30 th] Reactivation of license [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), and license (if granted) through-June 30th]\$250.00 Reinstatement of license [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), and license (if reinstatement is granted)] [Costs may also be imposed in addition to the reinstatement fee.]\$300.00 Inactive license, conversion to (one-time fee)\$50.00 Inactive license renewal First-year residency training license ("T-1" license) Second-year residency training license ("T-2" license)\$50.00 Residency training license ("T-2" license) renewal\$50.00

-Verification of license \$15.00) Wyoming hospital privileging verification of license (Requires submission of a spreadsheet listing all physicians and/or physician assistants for whom verifications are requested.
-Response will be provided on the spreadsheet verifying licensee name, license number, license expiration date, whether the licensee has been disciplined, and whether there are any restrictions on the license.)
-Replacement of lost license - pocket size (No charge if the licensee uses the Board's online system to print the replacement license.)\$25.00) License - wall size\$50.00)
+Volunteer license \$15.00 Verification of license \$15.00

+Replacement of lost license - pocket size (No charge if the licensee uses the Board's online system to print the replacement license.).....\$25.00

-- (e) The Board hereby incorporates by reference the following uniform rules: - (i) Chapter 2 Uniform Procedures, Fees, Costs, and Charges for Inspecting, Copying, and Producing Public Records, adopted by the Department of Administration and Information and effective on September 6, 2016, found at http://rules.wyo.gov, reference number 006,0011.2.09062016. - (A) For these rules incorporated by reference: - (1) The Board has determined incorporation of the full text in these rules would be cumbersome or inefficient given the length or nature of the rules; - (2) The incorporation by reference does not include any later amendments or editions of the incorporated matter beyond the applicable date identified in paragraph (i) of this subsection; and, - (3) The incorporated rules are maintained at the Board's office and are available for public inspection and copying at the same location.
+(e) The Board hereby incorporates by reference the following uniform rules:

+(i) Chapter 2 - Uniform Procedures, Fees, Costs, and Charges for Inspecting, Copying, and Producing Public Records, adopted by the Department of Administration and Information and effective on September 6, 2016, found at http://rules.wyo.gov, reference number 006.0011.2.09062016.

+(A) For these rules incorporated by reference:

+(I) The Board has determined incorporation of the full text in these rules would be cumbersome or inefficient given the length or nature of the rules;

+(II) The incorporation by reference does not include any later amendments or editions of the incorporated matter beyond the applicable date identified in paragraph (i) of this subsection; and,

+(III) The incorporated rules are maintained at the Board's office and are available for public inspection and copying at the same location.